Guide to Agadir: Beaches, shops and the natural beauty

 With a completely different atmosphere and layout to the other well-known Moroccan cities such as Marrakech and Essaouira, Agadir is was completely rebuilt after an earthquake in 1960 levelled the original town, hence the modern feel and the fact that this is the setting for the most varied nightlife and international cuisine you'll find in Morocco.

-The seafront at Agadir, Morocco © Felipe Skroski - Flickr Creative Commons
+The seafront at Agadir, Morocco © Felipe Skroski - Flickr CC BY 2.0

 Walk along the seafront promenade